permitio/opal/docs/HOWTO/trigger_data_updates.md

 # How to trigger updates
 There are a few ways to trigger updates:</br>

-## The trigger-data-update CLI command
+## The publish-data-update CLI command
  - Can be run both from opal-client and opal-server.